 2. Research Before You Shop

 A smart buyer is an informed buyer.
 Before plunging into the car buying process, it’s essential to do your homework.
-By researching, you’re not only setting yourself up for success but also ensuring that your investment aligns with your needs, values, and financial considerations.
+By researching, you’re setting yourself up for success and ensuring that your investment aligns with your needs, values, and financial considerations.